joelsteidl/pbc-wp/web/wp-content/plugins/google-language-translator/readme.txt

 Yes!
 Add the "notranslate" class to the HTML element containing your text.
 For example, the following text will be excluded from translation: <span class="notranslate">Hello World!</span>

 == Changelog ==
+= 6.0.6 =
+* Added more servers into the list of our growing Translation Delivery Network

+= 6.0.5 =
+* Cross-site scripting (XSS) vulnerability fixed: Only possible for sub-domain, sub-directory paid options with hreflang tags enabled:
+An attacker can generate a malicious link and if followed by a victim then javascript code can be executed on victim's computer

+= 6.0.4 =
+* Missing closing li tag issue fixed in flags only language switcher
+* Readme updated

 = 6.0.3 =
 * Solved issue with http Refresh header which was not redirecting to correct URL in translated version
 * Email translation is coming: we need volunteers to test translation of emails, please contact live chat